 Introduction to Principles of Agile Manifesto

-Ever since the inception of agile manifesto in the software development industry, it has achieved a remarkable feat in disrupting the whole idea of project management and delivery for organizations.
-When traditional methods of developing software in terms of writing complicated codes were prevalent, the agile manifesto has made life simpler for software developers, irrevocably making it construct simpler code programs, that would take much lesser time for its’ testing and debugging, right up to delivering the project to the client before the stipulated scheduled time.
+Ever since the inception of the agile manifesto in the software development industry, it has achieved a remarkable feat in disrupting the whole idea of project management and delivery for organizations.
+When traditional methods of developing software in terms of writing complicated codes were prevalent, the agile manifesto has made life simpler for software developers, irrevocably making it construct simpler code programs that would take much lesser time for its’ testing and debugging, right up to delivering the project to the client before the stipulated scheduled time.
 The agile manifesto was created and introduced by a set of thoughtful leaders who were representatives from diverse programming and software development backgrounds.
 In this topic, we are going to learn about the Principles of the Agile Manifesto.

 Much before the agile manifesto was known to the world, software development was a tedious process.
 This, in turn, led to many projects ending up unsuccessful because of not having the technical know-how processes to customize, edit, build or alter a specification of a project to be able to meet client standards.
-The primitive ‘Waterfall Model’ that existed as a one-time resolute to fix software development issues failed to streamline projects effectively continuing to deliver projects beyond their deadlines.
+Furthermore, the primitive ‘Waterfall Model’ that existed as a one-time resolute to fix software development issues failed to streamline projects effectively continuing to deliver projects beyond their deadlines.
 The Agile Manifesto and its’ 12 principles were as a result introduced to curb these issues to a large extent.
-These 12 principles act like a guiding force that support the project teams in executing agile-based projects.
-Collectively, these principals are used to like a litmus test to identify if a project is being run on agile or not.
+These 12 principles act like a guiding force that supports the project teams in executing agile-based projects.
+Collectively, these principles are used to like a litmus test to identify if a project is being run on agile or not.

 How Does it Work?

-The agile manifesto has 4 key-driven values and surrounding it are 12 principles to focus on the development and also the delivery of high-end, quality worth software for business clients.
+The agile manifesto has 4 key-driven values, and surrounding it are 12 principles to focus on the development and also the delivery of high-end, quality worth software for business clients.

 Principles of Agile Manifesto

-Below are the 4 key-driven values which are as follows:
+Below are the 4 key-driven values, which are as follows:

 Individuals and interactions over processes and tools